About Dzogchen Rinpoche

 Nyingma Lineage tree thangka with explanation chart

 The subject depicted in this is called Guruparampara, a “Line of Teachers.”
 It depicts the family tree of lineage, as it were, and its function is to indicate a line of descent.
-The meaning of this presentation is to show a refuge for believers.
+The meaning of this presentation is to show a for believers.
 It creates a kind of structure with a number of deities and teachers in whom devotees take refuge, because they will help believers in the course of their spiritual development. .

 Eight Manifestations Of Guru Rinpoche